 This wide gap between tackling ‘illegal’ deforestation and achieving zero net deforestation goals is a cause for major concern.
 85% of the conversion of native vegetation for soy in the Cerrado is legal under the Forest Code.
 So while compliance with regulation is essential, at the same time, regulation on its own is currently insufficient for the protection of the Cerrado.

-Recent research indicates the availability of substantial areas of already cleared land.
-Incentivising expansion onto these areas rather than further conversion of native vegetation, alongside the improvement of the cattle sector’s current low productivity (to make room for soy expansion), offers a viable and more sustainable pathway forward for agricultural production in the Cerrado.
+Recent research indicates the availability of substantial areas of already-cleared land.
+Incentivising expansion into these areas rather than the further conversion of native vegetation, alongside the improvement of the cattle sector’s current low productivity (to make room for soy expansion), offers a viable and more sustainable pathway forward for agricultural production in the Cerrado.
 It is increasingly clear that development need not be incompatible with the protection of globally important landscapes.